jbrucker/guessing-game/README.md

 ## Getting SceneBuilder

 SceneBuilder is a graphical tool for creating JavaFX interfaces.
-Oracle has stopped distributing new versions of SceneBuilder, but it is still being developed.
-There are two versions available:
+The current version of SceneBuilder is distributed by Gluon, and is the suggested version.
+On GluonHQ you can download SceneBuilder as single JAR or as a package for your OS.
+Either one will work with Eclipse.

-* [SceneBuilder 8.x from Gluon](http://gluonhq.com/products/scene-builder/) compiled from the most recent source code.
+* [SceneBuilder 8.x from Gluon](http://gluonhq.com/products/scene-builder/) the current version.
 There are 2 distributions:
-  * [SceneBuilder Executable Jar](http://gluonhq.com/products/scene-builder/) contains only SceneBuilder and runs directly on your JRE.
+  * SceneBuilder Executable Jar - single JAR contains only SceneBuilder and runs directly on your JRE.
-  * [SceneBuilder Native App](http://gluonhq.com/products/scene-builder/) for Windows, Mac OSX, Linux, includes SceneBuilder, a launcher, and JRE.
-Kind of a waste, since you already have a JRE.
+  * SceneBuilder Native App - for Windows, Mac OSX, Linux, includes SceneBuilder, launcher, and JRE.
+The JRE is unnecessary extra space, since you already have a JRE (part of the JDK).
-* [SceneBuilder 2.0 from Oracle](http://www.oracle.com/technetwork/java/javafxscenebuilder-1x-archive-2199384.html) the last version from Oracle.
+* [Old SceneBuilder 2.0 from Oracle](http://www.oracle.com/technetwork/java/javafxscenebuilder-1x-archive-2199384.html) the last version from Oracle.

-I am using SceneBuilder 8.3 from Gluon.
+I am using SceneBuilder 8.4 from Gluon.
 It is almost identical to SceneBuilder 2.0 and integrates well with Eclipse and Netbeans (haven't tried IntelliJ).

 ### Configure SceneBuilder in your IDE